-Made of up of Chamber members, policy committees come together to discuss and develop positions on issues affecting business.
-Once policy positions are established, they are submitted to appropriate levels of government in order to vocalize member concerns and influence the impact of government decisions on business.
-Additionally, each year the Edmonton Chamber has the unique opportunity to submit policies for consideration and potential approval to both the Alberta Chambers of Commerce and Canadian Chamber of Commerce.
+Consider applying for one of the Edmonton Chamber’s six policy committees!
+Made of up of Chamber members, policy committees discuss and develop positions on issues affecting Edmonton’s business community.
+Once policy positions are established, they are incorporated into Chamber advocacy to appropriate levels of government in order to express member concerns and influence the impact of government decisions on business.
+The impact of our policy committees reaches far beyond the city, as each year the Edmonton Chamber has the unique opportunity to submit policies for consideration and potential approval to both the Alberta Chambers of Commerce and Canadian Chamber of Commerce.
 Our committees consist of remarkable individuals—employed by our member companies—that actively initiate positive change on behalf of businesses in Edmonton.

 A summary of our Policy Committees and the Committee Members can be found below.